fable-compiler/Fable/docs/compatibility.md

 in `List` and `Array` modules, but in that case the compiler will default to the corresponding `Seq` function and build a new list or array from the response if necessary.

-## Map and Set
+## Map, Set and Dictionary
-Maps and Sets fall back to the [ES6 corresponding classes](http://babeljs.io/docs/learn-es2015/#map-set-weak-map-weak-set) for performance, but this means adding and removing operations are mutable, so a bit of care is needed when manipulating them.
-`System.Collections.Generic.Dictionary` compile to ES6 `Map` too,
+Maps and Sets fall back to the [ES6 corresponding classes](http://babeljs.io/docs/learn-es2015/#map-set-weak-map-weak-set) for performance.
+Adding and removing will create new objects. `System.Collections.Generic.Dictionary` compile to ES6 `Map` too and allows mutable operations.

 ## Async
 `async computation expressions` work as expected.
 However, `RunSynchronously` is not available and,